 Consider this like a guest post.
-This is a section pulled from this book which I’ve been talking about and quoting from quite a bit.
+This is a section pulled from this book which highly recommend.
 This book is The Sacred Search by Gary Thomas.
 Get it.
 Read it.
-This is just one section from one chapter but it spoke to me enough to give it its own blog post and then a follow up blog post and probably also linked back to in future blog posts.
-This is a Brave Dating practice type of blog post.
+This is just one section from one chapter but it spoke to me enough to give it its own article.
+This is a Brave Dating practice type of article.

 A marriage of ministry is a marital partnership.
 Two givers geometrically increase their ability to give.
 A giver married to a taker gets depleted and tired, which is why you want to find someone who knows how to love and give.
 Such an ideal isn’t selfish; it’s wise.
 If you marry a taker, you’ll compromise your own ability to love others outside the marriage.